-A renovation of a 2,500 square foot home could cost anywhere between $25,000 and $150,000 on average .
-The variation in price stems mostly from the scale of the projects.
-According to HomeAdvisor , a homeowner can expect to generally complete the following within each budget range:
+A renovation of a 2,500-square-foot home could cost anywhere between $15,000 and $200,000 on average with the variation in price stemming mostly from the scale of the projects.
+According to HomeAdvisor , a homeowner generally can expect to complete the following home remodels within each budget range:

-• Low-end ($15,000-$45,000).
-A renovation of this size would include small changes, such as new paint and fresh landscaping.
-It might also include inexpensive finishes, such as new counters and flooring.
+• Low-end home remodel: A low-end renovation would include small changes such as new paint, updated hardware, and fresh landscaping.
+It might also include inexpensive finishes like new counters and flooring.
+Budget: $15,000-$45,000

-• Middle-end ($46,000-$70,000).
-In addition to the low-end projects, a middle-end home renovation includes full room remodels, like a bathroom and kitchen, as well as a higher quality flooring than the low-end renovation.
+• Mid-range home remodel: In addition to the low-budget projects, a mid-range home renovation includes full-room remodels like a bathroom and kitchen, as well as a higher quality flooring than the low-end renovation.

-• High-end ($71,000-$200,000).
-A high-end budget would include the low- and middle-end projects, as well as high-quality finishes including custom cabinetry and new appliances.
+• High-end home remodel: A high-end home remodel would include the low- and middle-end projects, as well as high-quality finishes including custom cabinetry and new appliances.
 It might also include improvements to the foundation, HVAC, plumbing, and electrical.

-As a homeowner begins to identify what rooms they want to upgrade and to what extent, they will begin to customize their renovation budget.
-Just one in five homeowners finish renovations under budget, so it’s recommended to pad estimates in the event of unexpected costs.
+As a homeowner, you can expect to customize your home remodel budget once you identify what rooms you want to upgrade and to what extent.
+Only one in five homeowners finish home remodels under budget, so it’s smart to pad estimates by 10 to 15 percent in the event of unexpected renovation costs.

 Type and Age of Home

-Older homes will typically need more TLC during the renovation process.
-Once walls and floors are opened up, a homeowner might realize the wiring and plumbing is outdated and should be brought up to code.
+Older homes will typically need more attention during the home renovation process, especially as new issues arise when existing problems are addressed.
+Once walls and floors are opened up, for example, a homeowner might realize the wiring and plumbing are outdated and should be brought up to code.

-While a person’s home won’t be unsellable if everything isn’t up to code, there could be issues with financing because generally lenders will not close on a home where health and safety issues are identified.
+While a house won’t necessarily be unsellable if everything isn’t up to code, there could be issues with sellers financing because lenders generally will not close on a house where health and safety issues are identified as problems.